 Separate your categories strategically.
 Don’t store your tennis shoes underneath designer evening gowns.
 Sooner or later, your gowns might start smelling like dirty feet!
 Place categories that you wear less, like party dresses, in an area of the closet that is harder to get to.
 Clothing that you wear the most, like everyday tops and dresses, should be the most accessible.

 Not sure how often you wear certain pieces?
 Perform the hanger test.
-Turn all the clothes hanging in your closet so that the hangers are facing the incorrect way, back-to-front.
-Every time you pull something out and wear it, when you put it back in the closet, place the hanger in correctly.
-After six months, you’ll be able to tell which clothes you have not worn.
+Turn all the clothes hanging in your closet so that the hangers face the incorrect way; back-to-front.
+After you pull something out and wear it, place the hanger in correctly when you put it back in the closet.
+After six months, you’ll know which clothes you have not worn.
 Get rid of these items!

 Oprah Winfrey popularized this trick when she had Peter Walsh, star of Extreme Clutter, on her show.
 “If you try it on but decide not to wear it, make sure you put it back with the hanger turned backward—no cheating,” Walsh warns.
 “Be prepared for a shock; you are going to find you own lots of clothes you have no use for.
 You should seriously consider getting rid of anything you don't wear regularly.”

 Don’t hold onto something just to hold on to it.
-Declutter your closet and you’ll declutter your life!
-It may not be easy, but tossing out old items and donating clothes will make a lot of free space in your closet.
-Old with the old and in with the new, right?
+Declutter your closet, and you’ll declutter your life!
+It may not be easy, but tossing out old items and donating clothes will create a lot of free space in your closet.
+Out with the old and in with the new, right?
 “Be honest with yourself when going through your closet,” recommends Goldenberg.
 “Which pieces don't really fit, and which ones have you not worn in the last year?
 Be ready to toss those pieces, and try not to hang on to things.”